 Picking up where our popular Featured Artist series leaves off, Conversations With Artists provides an opportunity to delve into deeper dialogue with contemporary resin artists to discuss their work, inspiration and the artistic process.

 Here's Rebecca in her own words, on the series...

 By creating a forum to engage, connect, and share stories, Rebecca hopes to foster a sense of community, provoke thought and ultimately spark further creativity in all its many forms.

 After all, creativity is incredibly important!!!
 From a macro lens, creativity is the opposite of destruction--and as such, the answer to how to make the world a better place. (...want more details??
 You can read Rebecca's blog where she explores this idea further).

-With two videos in the series done so far and many more to come, we hope you enjoy!
+With four videos in the series done so far and many more to come, we hope you enjoy!

 Conversations With Artists - Mike Hammer

 Mike’s blob paintings are gorgeous - fun, candy-coloured, layered circles that look good enough to eat!